Randalls

-Randalls operates 32 supermarkets in Texas under the Randalls and Flagship Randalls banners.
+Randalls Food & Drug L.P. is an American supermarket chain which operates 32 supermarkets in Texas under the Randalls and Flagship Randalls banners.
 The chain consists of 13 stores located around the Houston area and 15 stores located around the Austin area as of May 2020.
 Randalls today forms the nucleus of the current Houston division of Albertsons and is headquartered in the Westchase district of Houston.
 The office served as the headquarters of the independent Randalls company before its takeover and later the Texas division of Safeway.
-The Randalls distribution center was near Cypress, Texas (the Cy-Fair area in unincorporated Northwest Harris County with a Houston postal address) and now is serviced by the Tom Thumb distribution in Roanoke, Texas in the Dallas–Fort Worth metroplex.
+The Randalls distribution center was near Cypress, Texas (the Cy-Fair area in unincorporated Northwest Harris County with a Houston postal address), and now is serviced by the Tom Thumb distribution in Roanoke, Texas, in the Dallas–Fort Worth metroplex.

 Most stores include fresh seafood, floral, cosmetic, bakery and film processing departments.
 The premium Flagship Randalls and Flagship Tom Thumb stores have increased their take-out departments to provide fresh-made pizzas, pastas and barbecue.
 Many locations even offer bank branches, ATMs, coffee shops, drive-through pharmacy windows, fueling stations and full-service counters where a customer can purchase lottery or movie tickets, pay utility bills and car license renewals.

 History

 Randalls Food Markets was founded by Robert Randall Onstead, R. C. Barclay, Norman N. Frewin and T.A.
 Morgan in Houston, Texas, on July 4, 1966, with the purchase of two existing grocery stores.
 The first Randalls opened in 1966.
 The company's fourth store opened in 1970, and by the end of the decade the company owned 15 stores and had established itself in the market.
 In 1980 Randalls had 8% of the Houston area grocery market, making it the fourth largest grocer there.
 By 1985 the company was the second largest grocer in the five-county Greater Houston area, with 17% of the sales in the market.

-In 1989, Soviet politician Boris Yeltsin, who later became the President of Russia, visited a Randalls store in Clear Lake.
+During a visit to the United States in 1989, Soviet politician Boris Yeltsin, who later became the President of Russia, visited a Randalls store in Clear Lake.
 Yeltsin was amazed by the selection of goods available in the store and was quoted as saying, "Even the Politburo doesn’t have this choice.
 Not even Mr. Gorbachev."
 Yeltsin later wrote in his autobiography, "When I saw those shelves crammed with hundreds, thousands of cans, cartons and goods of every possible sort, for the first time I felt quite frankly sick with despair for the Soviet people. ...
 That such a potentially super-rich country as ours has been brought to a state of such poverty!"

 By 1990 the chain had expanded to 42 stores.
 In 1991 Randalls earned over a billion dollars in revenue, making it the fastest growing company in Houston.